flaf/miscellaneous/puppet/modules/network/README.md

 ### Few explanations

-**Warning:** the file `/etc/network/interfaces` is not managed at all by this class, unless the parameter `network::params::restart` is set to `true` (not recommended, see below).
-If set to `false` (the default), the file managed by the class is just `/etc/network/interfaces.puppet` and you should restart the network manually.
+**Warning:** the file `/etc/network/interfaces` is not managed at all by this class.
+The file managed by the class is just the dummy file `/etc/network/interfaces.puppet` and you have to update :

-The `restart` parameter is a boolean.
-If the value is `true`, then the network will be restarted after an update of the network configuration. **It is not recommended to set this parameter to `true`**.
-With a basic network configuration (one interface with one IP address) it will probably work but with a more complicated network configuration (several interfaces with bridges etc.), this will certainly fail and you will lose the network connection.
+- the file `/etc/network/interfaces` manually
+- and restart the network manually (for instance with a drastic and recommended reboot).

 In the `ifaces` parameter, for each interface, you can put: